 A TYPICAL VISIT FOR YOUR NEW PET

-Your puppy or kitten are examined as they grow, usually every 3-4 weeks, so the veterinarians can assess their development and track milestones.
+Your puppy or kitten are examined as they grow, usually every 3-4 weeks, by a Veterinarian to assess their development and track milestones.

 At each of these visits, the doctor will examine your pet from nose to tail.
 Eyes, ears, heart, lungs, tail, and toes – we check it all!
 Their mouth will be examined to be sure that their baby teeth are being replaced by adult teeth in proper order.
 The heart, lungs, muscle development, and neurological development will be will be evaluated, assessed, and tracked.
 The tummy and abdomen will be examined in a process called palpation, and your pet’s boy or girl bits will be checked for proper development and any possible infection.

 We will also check for parasites, and discuss the best medications to protect your pet from both external parasites such as fleas and ticks, as well as internal parasites like roundworms and heartworms.
-After the full physical exam, the doctor will discuss his findings with you and will be able to answer any questions you may have.
+After the full physical exam, the doctor will discuss the findings with you and answer any questions you may have.